 The same concerns exist when investing in other types of clean energy as well.
 While there’s fortunately been a heightened focus on measuring greenhouse gas emissions, similar accountability frameworks are generally lacking when it comes to other potential environmental impacts, such as deforestation.

 Consider the case, for instance, of a company that reduced its carbon emissions by building a new, energy-efficient manufacturing facility.
 This means there’s now less pollutants coming out of the facility’s smokestack.
 This reduction in emissions is measured by government regulators and investors, and ultimately logged as progress in the transition toward cleaner energy.
 Yet the same company also cleared land to build its new manufacturing facility, cutting down numerous trees in the process.
-The full lifecycle impacts, which we can characterise as real-world impacts - including biodiversity loss and desertification, to name a few - simply aren’t being accounted for, as there is far less consensus around how to measure these impacts.
+The full lifecycle impacts, which we can characterize as real-world impacts—including biodiversity loss and desertification, to name a few—simply aren’t being accounted for, as there is far less consensus around how to measure these impacts.
 The same holds true for social risks as well, particularly in the supply chain, where human-rights violations may be occurring.
 Clearly, factors like these are critical for an ESG investor to be aware of.

-The bottom line: Consider partnering with an investment solutions provider who understands the complexity
+The bottom line: Consider partnering with an investment solutions provider who understands complexity

 As the world moves toward a cleaner future, it’s clear that the inherent risks and opportunities for ESG investors are expanding as well.
 As interest in renewable and clean-energy investments grow, we believe that investors need a comprehensive picture of the potential ESG risks—positive and negative, intended and unintended.
 A deeper understanding of this transition will create the best chance at achieving their desired outcomes.